 Since they first emerged in the mid-2000s, podcasts have become a highly popular medium for consuming audio content.
 In 2017, roughly 112 million Americans age twelve or older listened to a podcast, an 11% increase over the previous year.
 42 million Americans listen to podcasts weekly, five times the number of those who go to the movies.

 More and more leading internal communications teams should be utilizing podcasts to deliver important internal corporate messages, engage employees, and align teams.
-Podcasts can make internal communications more engaging.
+Podcasts can make shared information more engaging.
 They’re also a great way to give your non-desk employees access to important content.
 The same principle applies to sales and service teams who constantly travel.
 Podcasts allow these employees to take advantage of features like offline listening and “car mode” to consume important content while in transit.

 Deutsche Telekom, for instance, uses podcasts to share information with their technicians that can be listened to while on the road.
 Live content can be made available on demand immediately, and no matter where they are in the world, your remote workers can pick the best time to engage with the message you’re sharing.
 The informal nature of podcasts also makes them easy to produce, greatly increasing the number of employees who might be willing to share their experiences and expertise.